DanielVerhuls/Ventricle-reconstruction-pipeline/README.md

 3. Connect basal and apical parts\
     3.1.
 Press button 'Connect basal and apical regions' in the panel 'Geometric ventricle reconstruction pipeline'\
     \
     This creates a copy of the reference basal region for all apical region ventricle objects and connects them with the looptools_bridge function from the Blender addon Looptools.
 Since this connection creates long quadrangular faces, the faces need to be split using an integrated insetting algorithm leading to faces where the deviation of edge lengths are reduced.
-After that the faces are triangulated and smoothed.
-These processes are done for the reference ventricle object first and then copied to the other ventricles.
+After that the faces are triangulated and iteratively smoothed.
+These processes are done for the reference ventricle object first and then copied to the other ventricles to remain node-connectivity.
 4. Add atrium, aorta and valves\
     4.1.
 Press button 'Add atrium, aorta and valves' in the panel 'Geometric ventricle reconstruction pipeline'\
     \